tbroadley/github-spellcheck-cli/README.md

 By default `spellchecker-cli` does not spell-check files that are ignored by `.gitignore` files.
 This decreases the amount of files that need to be processed overall, but occasionally this is undesired.
 To disable this behavior, include the `--no-ignore` flag.

+### Exclude blocks

+If you want to exclude whole blocks in a file from spellchecking, this could be achieved by using the HTML inline comments `<!-- spellchecker-disable -->` and `<!-- spellchecker-enable -->`.
+Everything between these comments will be removed before proceeding with the spellcheck.

 ## Markdown

 Spellchecker CLI performs some preprocessing on Markdown files (_i.e._ files with the extension `.md` or `.markdown`, ignoring capitalization):